 Macon’s memories occur almost involuntarily — even in the middle of a simple argument with his child, he can’t help think about Pilate.
 We begin to sympathize with Macon — clearly he’s more than just a cold-hearted bully (though he is also a cold-hearted bully).
 The informal “schooling” Macon gets on his father’s farm, learning about the Civil War via the names of his animals, shows how important play and whimsy — naming animals after people — can be in passing on history.

 Milkman notices that Macon seems more relaxed and easy-going than usual.
 He asks how Macon’s father died.
-Macon remembers that his father, who was illiterate, was tricked into signing a contract that left his property in the hands of whites, and that everything bad that ever happened to his father happened because he was illiterate.
-Macon’s father had been a slave, he recalls, and when after the Civil War it came time for him to register with the Freedman’s Bureau, he told the registrar that his father was dead, and had been born in Macon.
+Macon remembers that his father, who was illiterate, was tricked into signing a contract that left his property in the hands of white people, and that everything bad that ever happened to his father happened because he was illiterate.
+Macon’s father had been enslaved, he recalls, and when after the Civil War it came time for him to register with the Freedman’s Bureau, he told the registrar that his father was dead, and had been born in Macon.
 The registrar accidentally wrote, “Dead, Macon,” in the Name section, and Macon’s father was unable to correct the error — thus, he became Macon Dead I.

 Macon knows first-hand how important words and names can be — his own father lost everything because he didn’t understand names.
-The story of how “Macon Dead” became a family name is amusing but also tragic, since it shows how little control blacks had over their own lives after the Civil War.
+The story of how “Macon Dead” became a family name is amusing but also tragic, since it shows how little control Black Americans had over their own lives after the Civil War.
 It’s especially poignant because Macon Dead refuses to change his name, even though he understands exactly how absurd a name it is.
 In some way, Milkman, who was named Macon Dead III, actually breaks away from this enforced history via enforced name through his nickname.

 Milkman asks what Macon’s father’s real name was, and Macon replies by reminiscing about his father, who died when he was four.
 Milkman feels closer to his father because he’s learned information about his past, but Macon repeats that he doesn’t want Milkman visiting Pilate.
-When pressed again or a reason, Macon only says that she is a snake.
+When pressed again for a reason, Macon only says that she is a snake.
 He tells a story about a man who saves a dying snake by feeding it and taking care of it.
 One day, the snake bites the man and kills him; when the dying man asks the snake why it did such a thing, the snake replies that it’s a snake.
 Milkman is unsatisfied with this parable.
 Macon responds by saying that its time for Milkman to learn to work, and that he will start working for Macon.

 Macon either doesn’t know his father’s real name or doesn’t want to share it with Milkman.
 This makes one wonder if Macon’s father could be said to have a “real” name at all – whatever name he was born with was presumably given to him by his slave master, meaning that it’s not any more “real” or valid than the name “Macon Dead.”
 The anecdote about the snake suggests essentialism — the belief that people are born a certain way, and never change.
 Morrison will question this idea — indeed, by paying close attention to Milkman’s development, she already has questioned it.